ish-xyz/go-kubetest/README.md

 At the moment the controller uses only 2 assertions.

-The first one, "expectedResources", will try to retrieve one or more Kubernetes resources with the specified selectors (fieldSelectors and labelSelectors).
-Right after, will compare the number taken from the field `count` (expected number of resources) with the number of actual objects retrieved from the cluster, if it doesn't match the assertion has failed.
+The first one, "expectedResources", will try to retrieve one or more Kubernetes resources with the specified selectors (fieldSelectors and labelSelectors).<br/>
+Right after, will compare the number taken from the field `count` (expected number of resources) with the number of actual objects retrieved from the cluster, if it doesn't match the assertion has failed.<br/>

 The second assertion, "expectedErrors", will count the errors during the creation of the resources and match the number of error and the regex defined in the test definition with the errors found during the setup.
 An empty array is considered as 0 errors expected.

 ## Metrics

-Kubetest run as a controller and exposes 4 simple metrics about the integration tests statuses.
+Kubetest run as a controller and exposes 4 simple metrics about the integration tests statuses.<br/>

 | Metric Name                   | Type  | Description |
 | :---                          | :---  | :---  |